 "It was a crisp fall night when Lunati and I initially embarked on our journey.
+Our home had just been destroyed on the Isle of Zephyr.
 We packed two light satchels with rope, a couple flasks of water, biscuits and dried fruit which we slung across our hips.
-We took a quick stroll through the recently abandoned ruins of Zefiroth.
+We took a quick stroll through the recently abandoned ruins of our home.
 Crumbled stone and wood chips littered the walkways while ripped up papers and textiles blew across the now vacant town square.
-We said goodbye to our old home and departed into the night.
+We said goodbye and departed into the night.

 With supplies as limited as we had, time was our greatest enemy.
 Six hours is a long time to fly without rest, but as the sun began to rise we did manage to find a rock just big enough for us to lean against each other and get a bit of shut eye.
+My leg was badly injured from the storm that ravaged the Isle of Zephyr.
 We anchored ourselves to the rock and lightly to each other.
-The winds died down steadily as we drifted ever further from Zefiroth.
+The winds died down steadily as we drifted ever further from our departed home.

 We were averaging about one hour of rest for each six hours in the air and it began to take its toll after the second day.
 Lunati had lost a couple wing scales and her ears were dry and cracked from the persistent cold breeze.
 My own shoulders were throbbing and ankles were bruised from landing poorly on such small rock formations.
-Our downtime remained short and sleep was light.
+My injured leg was healing slowly, as we took very little downtime.
+Rest periods remained short and our sleep was light.
 Neither of us felt very rested upon waking, but we knew we had to keep moving.

 By the fifth day I started having hallucinations.
 I can only recall the first one with such vivid clarity because of Lunati's reaction.
 She had plenty of her own worries at this time so her concern was enough to give me some pause.